Fandom: Life on Mars

 "Grow up, Sam."

-up, you sanctimonious git.
+"No, you shut up, you sanctimonious git.
 What gives you the right to tell me off for living my life the way I choose?"

 "Concern for your well-being?
 Decades of experience?"